ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2025-07-30-draw-me-a-swordsman.md

 If you encounter an error, find a way to resolve it using other available tools.
 ```

-To initiate an interaction between the `Agent` and the MCP server, we simply pass the agent to a `Runner` class with our actual request as `input` (i.e., "Draw me a swordsman...").
+To initiate an interaction between the `Agent` and the MCP server, we simply pass the agent to a `Runner` class with our actual request as `input`.

 ## Results